Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Around the same time, Class Central announced an online bootcamp with Ramon and Jess as mentors.
 I enrolled in the bootcamp with the intention of returning to Mozilla or The Odin Project once I completed it.
 I nearly finished the Responsive Web Design bootcamp before moving on to learning about responsive layouts and design.
 I practiced my skills by replicating parts of websites I came across, using what I had learned.

-While creating these webpages, I frequently referred back to Mozilla’s documentation, Kevin Powell’s Youtube Channel, Web Dev Simplified FollowAndrew’s Youtube Channel, and a few other channels to gain a better understanding of concepts that still troubled me.
+While creating these webpages, I frequently referred back to Mozilla’s documentation, Kevin Powell, Web Dev Simplified, FollowAndrew, and a few other channels to gain a better understanding of concepts that still troubled me.
 These channels are among the best resources for learning web development, and I recommend subscribing to them for the latest updates and insights on HTML/CSS and JavaScript.

 By the end of it all, I completed parts of almost all the courses mentioned below since they provide different ways of learning things, and I fell in love with HTML/CSS.
 Here are examples of a few of the things I’ve created recently:

-• All of the courses in this ranking are free except for the last course.
+• All of the courses are free or free-to-audit

-Best Course for Beginners with Certificate by freeCodeCamp
+Best Course for Beginners with Free Certificate (freeCodeCamp)

 freeCodeCamp has recently updated its Responsive Web Design course to be more project-based, making it an excellent resource for beginners who want to start coding without having to set anything up on their computers.
 The course covers the basics of creating simple websites and CSS artwork, introducing you to HTML and CSS syntax.
 Upon completion, you’ll receive a free certificate.